snonux/foo.zone/notes/a-monks-guide-to-happiness.md

 *  What am I doing about that?
 *  Is it working?
 *  What are the real causes of happiness and suffering?
 *  What about meditation?
-How does that address the situation *
+How does that address the situation?

 ## Miscellaneous Guidelines

 *  Posture is important as the mind and body are connected.